cengizhunter/cengizhunter.github.io/_pages/about.md

 ## [Download My CV](https://github.com/cengizhunter/cengizhunter.github.io/raw/master/_data/Cengiz_Avci_CV_June2024.pdf)

-I am a MSc student on Satellite Communication and Remote Sensing program at Istanbul Technical University.
-I work as a full-time Geospatial Data Scientist at data driven Agri-Tech company [Doktar](https://www.doktar.com/) Before, I was a research assistant at [Koç University](https://www.ku.edu.tr/en/), on an ERC project titled [UrbanOccupations](https://urbanoccupations.ku.edu.tr/).

-My research interests primarily revolve around machine/deep learning and computer vision, particularly in the context of multi-modal earth observation data.
-I have a specific focus on utilizing these techniques for environmental conservation purposes.
-Moreover, I am keen on incorporating explainable machine learning methods into my work to enhance interpretability and transparency.
-My mail adress: avcice16@itu.edu.tr
+I am a Geomatics Engineer currently pursuing a Master’s degree in Satellite Communication and Remote Sensing at Istanbul Technical University, which I will be completing in July 2024.
+My thesis focuses on transformer-based semantic segmentation models.
+My professional experience includes roles as a Data Scientist, Machine Learning Engineer, and Research Assistant, where I applied deep learning algorithms to a variety of tasks such as agricultural boundary delineation, land use/land cover segmentation, and road extraction from historical maps.
+I possess a strong skill set in Python, PyTorch, and a wide range of deep learning tools.
+Additionally, I have extensive experience with implementing state-of-the-art Hugging Face models.
+My research has been published in reputable journals, reflecting my commitment to advancing the field of data science.

 ## Publications